svercammen/netdaemon-app-template/README.md

 Use this repository as template when developing apps for NetDaemon.
 This template is a good starting point for your development environment.
 It has pre-built structure both for building apps and unit test them.
 Unit tests fake objects are alpha and the fake API can be changed.

+The current model (V2) is currently the official supported one but the future API model is called `HassModel`.
+We encourage you to use this model for your projects.

 ## Getting started

 1. Make new repository with this repo as template